 By gathering data from your competitors, market conditions, past sales, internal costing, customer behavior, and many other sources, you can discover:

-- What pricing and discounts are most likely to lead to sales and conversions
+What pricing and discounts are most likely to result in sales and lead conversions

-- Which value adds and product combinations are likely to lead to sales, upsells, and customer retention
+Which value-added services and product combinations are likely to lead to sales, upsells, and customer retention